cmatthews20/ferry-reservation-app/docs/ideas.md

 Do before final demo:

-- Improve error handling
+- Improve error handling and form validation

 - Navbar button highlighting to show what page the user is on

-- Make landing page title

 - Improve UI so use cases are more obvious (text/hints)

 - Give each page a header title for the browser tab

-- Dark mode visibility improvements
+- Bring back dark mode with visibility improvements